mdavids/rfc/content/draft-davids-forsalereg-12.md

 ## Example 1: Code Format

-A proprietary format, defined and used by agreement between parties - for example, a registry and its registrars - without a clearly specified meaning for third parties.
+A proprietary format, defined and used by agreement between parties - for example, a domain name registry and its registrars - without a clearly specified meaning for third parties.
 For example, it may be used to automatically redirect visitors to a web page, as described in (#fcoddef):